darknoon/figma-format-parse/modules/fig-kiwi/README.md

 ## fig-kiwi parser

-This module parses the figma file format
+This module parses the figma file format:

 - HTML file from pasteboard with (figma) (/figma) comments
 - Data in .fig archives (starts with fig-kiwi)
 - Includes typescript definitions derived from the [kiwi schema](https://github.com/evanw/kiwi) included with pasteboard and file data

+Not included:

+- Parsing Blob data in the returned Message (ie for vector networks etc)

+Your use of this library is your responsibility, there is no warranty or support of any kind.

 ## Usage